Da Costa's syndrome: Signs and symptoms

 Symptoms of Da Costa's syndrome include fatigue upon exertion, weakness induced by minor activity, shortness of breath, palpitations, sweating, and chest pain.

 Causes

-Da Costa's syndrome was originally considered to be heart failure or other cardiac condition, and was later recategorized to be psychiatric.
+Da Costa's syndrome was originally considered to be heart failure or other cardiac condition; by the 1970s, when the ICD-9 was published, it had been recategorized as psychiatric.
 The term is no longer in common use by any medical agencies and has generally been superseded by more specific diagnoses, some of which have a medical basis.

 Diagnosis

 Although it is listed in the ICD-9 (306.2) and ICD-10 (F45.3) under "somatoform autonomic dysfunction", the term is no longer in common use by any medical agencies and has generally been superseded by more specific diagnoses.

 The orthostatic intolerance observed by Da Costa has since also been found in patients diagnosed with myalgic encephalomyelitis/chronic fatigue syndrome, postural orthostatic tachycardia syndrome (POTS) and mitral valve prolapse syndrome.
-In the 21st century, POTS is classified as a neurological condition.
+In the 21st century, this orthostatic intolerance is classified as a neurological condition.
 Exercise intolerance has since been found in many organic diseases.